Physical Conditions – Veteran Disability Claims

 Radiculopathies, including Sciatica (Paralysis of the Sciatic Nerve)

-The sciatic nerve is the largest nerve in the human body located in the lower back that travels down the legs.
-It is often damaged by ruptured discs in the vertebrae, spinal stenosis, and severe strain on the lower back resulting in a plethora of symptoms.
+The sciatic nerve is the largest nerve in the human body located in the lower back, and travels down the legs.
+Ruptured discs in the vertebrae, spinal stenosis, and severe strain on the lower back can damage the sciatic nerve.
+Consequently, veterans may experience a plethora of symptoms.
+This condition is known as sciatica.
+Sciatica can cause chronic pain, weakness, numbness, paralysis, and difficulty walking.

 Migraine Headaches

 One physical condition that many veterans do not realize they can seek disability benefits for is migraines.
 These severe headaches can be associated with physical injuries or secondary to chronic conditions, such as tinnitus.
-This condition leaves some veterans unable to carry out certain tasks or can even come in attacks that leave some bedridden for a period of time.
+This condition also leaves some veterans unable to carry out certain tasks or can even come in attacks that leave some bedridden for a period of time.

 Migraines are not just bad headaches but severe bouts of head pain that can interfere with a person’s ability to function and cause additional symptoms.
 Veterans with migraines often report nausea, vomiting, and sensitivity to light and sound accompanying their migraines.